 Dear friends of ISF,

-As we start the new calendar year, we’re reflecting on a year of achievements and successes – and looking forward to what 2019 will bring.
-Your contribution is supporting some of the most disadvantaged children in Cambodia to access comprehensive education, healthcare and sport.
+Your contribution is supporting some of the most underserved children in Phnom Penh to access comprehensive education, healthcare and support.
 On behalf of all of us at ISF, thank you for supporting our students and their families to change their lives and futures.

 *Names of children under 18 years old have been changed.

 Vuthi, ISF state school student